Tag: Barry Sheerman

 The below Parliamentary question was asked by Barry Sheerman on 2016-01-26.

-To ask the Secretary of State for the Home Department, how many people have been extradited from Bangladesh to the UK in each of the last five years.
+To ask the Secretary of State for the Home Department, how many people have been extradited from India to the UK in each of the last five years.

 James Brokenshire

-Between 1 January 2010 and 31 December 2015 the UK has extradited two people from Bangladesh.
-These extraditions occurred in 2010 and in 2011.
+Between 1 January 2010 and 31 December 2015, the UK has extradited one person from India.
+This extradition took place in 2013.

 • Barry Sheerman – 2016 Parliamentary Question to the Department for Environment, Food and Rural Affairs